-Gander Bay Calvin Francis Calvin Francis is serving his third term on Council.
+Calvin Francis is serving his third term on Council.
 He serves on the Housing Committee and on the MAMKA Board of Directors.
 Calvin noted that top issues for the Band that would make a difference in his Ward are economic development, job creation and housing programs.
 Calvin is also the Chief of the Gander Bay Indian Band and has been involved in the Indigenous movement for some forty years.

-Glenwood Frank Skeard Frank Skeard is currently serving his third consecutive term on Council.
+Frank Skeard is currently serving his third consecutive term on Council.
 He is a member of the Implementation Committee, the Natural Resources Standing Committee and is a member of the MAMKA Board of Directors.
 Frank is actively involved the community at large.
 His latest endeavors are the establishment/operation of Kikmanaq (our family; our friends) Indigenous Cultural Revival Association and working towards the establishment of a Family Resource Center for Gander and area.

-Port au Port Jasen Benwah Jasen Benwah is serving his second term on Council.
+Jasen Benwah is serving his second term on Council.
 He has been involved with the aboriginal community in Newfoundland for many years.
 He has been Chief of Benoit 1st Nation for more than 10 years and before that he was Chief of Kitpu.
-Jasen continues to be passionate about promoting Mi'kmag language, culture and heritage for Mi'kmag people.
+Jasen continues to be passionate about promoting Mi'kmaq language, culture and heritage for Mi'kmaq people.